AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 - **`fetchContract`** **Function**: This function fetches a smart contract based on the given chain symbol (e.g., "AELF" or "tDVW") and the contract address.

   - **Check Provider** : If no provider is available, the function returns null.
-  - **Fetch Chain** : The function fetches chain information using the provider.
+  - **Fetch Chain** : This function fetches chain information using the provider.
   - **Get Contract** : It retrieves the smart contract instance from the chain.

 **Step 3.
 Initialize and Fetch the Smart Contracts:**